 Learn how to Sauté Onions perfectly right in your own kitchen!
 These tender, slightly-sweet and a little zesty onions are plant-based and gluten-free, making them an incredible side that everyone can enjoy!
-If you love this recipe, you will also love to learn how to make rice, how to make brown sugar, and learn how to make cake flour.

 Welcome to kitchen basics 101!
 Today, we’re going over a skill I think just about every home cook and chef alike should know: How to Sauté Onions.

 Sautéed Onions are tender, golden-brown, and so incredibly rich.
 You can serve them up as a side to your weeknight steak, or toss them into your morning scramble!